-- 4.3.1 Annuity Loans enable the Municipality to provide for the redemption of loans on an amortising basis which is generally the most cost effective method of financing often referred to as vanilla funding; - 4.3.2 Bullet Redemption Loans are attractive as interest on the loan is serviced with the capital redemption only taking place at the end of the tenure of the loan.
+- 4.2.5.2Bond; or - 4.2.5.3Debenture; and - 4.2.6 To any contingent liability such as that created by guaranteeing a monetary liability or obligation of another. - 4.3 Types of loan financing - 4.3.1 Annuity Loans enable the Municipality to provide for the redemption of loans on an amortising basis which is generally the most cost effective method of financing often referred to as vanilla funding; - 4.3.2 Bullet Redemption Loans are attractive as interest on the loan is serviced with the capital redemption only taking place at the end of the tenure of the loan.
 However, this method is more costly as interest is paid on the full debt throughout the term as the Capital does not reduce.
 This type of loan also requires an annual contribution to a sinking fund, which in essence then mimics the traits of an annuity loan although at a higher cost.
-The use of such structure warrants a detailed motivation based on the benefits to the implementation of the capital
+The use of such structure warrants a detailed motivation based on the benefits to the implementation of the capital project;